Suggested filters

 The default resolution is set to 1000 x 1000 pixels (equivalent to 300 DPI).
 However, you can scale the resolution up to as high as 2000 x 2000 pixels.

 The downloaded image type is a PNG.
-A PNG image is lossless, which simply means that when it is resized it does not loose any of the information about the image.
+A PNG image is lossless, which simply means that when it is resized it does not lose any of the information about the image.
 If the image is saved later as a JPG and resized, this can cause the image to blur; as a JPG is lossy compression.

 When editing a QR code for print, we recommend using Photoshop or another photo editing tool to ensure the QR code image is properly scaled.